danielhatch7/startup/README.md

 ### Home Page

 The home page is the main place for users to access all of the features within the app.
 The user can either join a live voting session, start a live voting session, add questions to their own personal question bank, or create question groups.
+The home page will have the following options:

+1. **Join Live Session**
+2. **Start Voting Session**
+3. **Question Bank**
+4. **Question Group**
+5. **View Results**

 #### Join Live Session